Big Wood

 Park management

-The south western corner of the woodland was until recently a Pine woodland plantation.
+The south western corner of the woodland was, until recently, a Pine woodland plantation.
 This ecologically poor non-native species has been felled and re-stocked with native broadleaf trees complementing the existing woodland.

 Find out more about this work to enhance the woodland for people and wildlife on our Big Wood regeneration project page.